-M. Thakrar, J. Burdett, G Eccles and A. Ahmad (2021: M. Thakrar, J. Burdett, and A. Ahmad) are remunerated directly by the Group for their services.
-L. Krishna Kumar was only partly remunerated directly for his services to the Group with the remainder of their remuneration being paid by the ultimate parent company for his services to the wider Group, with no specific re-allocation made to the Group (2021: same).
-S D'Souza was remunerated by the ultimate parent company for their services to the wider Group, with no specific re-allocation made to the Group (2021: same).
+A Burton, D Atkinson, M Thakrar, J Burdett, G Eccles and A Ahmad (2022: M Thakrar, J Burdett, G Eccles and A Ahmad) were remunerated directly by the Group for their services.
+G Eccles participates in the Employee Share Based Payment incentives under the ultimate parent's share based long term incentive scheme 2021 (TCPL SLTI Scheme 2021) approved by the Nomination and Remuneration Committee (NRC) of the ultimate parent and all benefits under the scheme have been reflected under aggregate directors emoluments as reflected above.
+L Krishna Kumar was only partly remunerated directly for his services to the Group with the remainder of his remuneration being paid by the ultimate parent company for his services to the wider Group, with no specific re-allocation made to the Group (2022: same).

-B. Puri, a non-executive director did not receive any payment for his services (2021: same).
-S. Shah, a non-executive director was paid £20k (2021: £20k) in fees.
+- S D'Souza was remunerated by the ultimate parent company for their services to the wider Group, with no specific reallocation made to the Group (2022: same). - B. Puri, a non-executive director did not receive any payment for his services (2022: same).
+S Shah and M Thakrar as non-executive directors were paid £26k (2022: £20k) in fees.

-The company had no employees during the year (2021: nil).
+The company had no employees during the year (2022: nil).